 Truck accidents have the potential to cause serious, and sometimes fatal injuries.
 Large and heavy commercial trucks can completely obliterate smaller passenger vehicles and can inflict massive amounts of damage on the other vehicles.
 A trucking company and truck driver has the duty to ensure preventable accidents never happen.
 When they fail, victims in Louisville may have the opportunity to file a truck accident claim to recover compensation for their damages.
 Here, we’ll explain the common causes of truck accidents in Louisville, who may be liable, and types of compensation you may recover from your accident.
 If you’re in search of an experienced and trusted Louisville truck accident attorney, contact our office today to schedule a free consultation.
 Our experienced team of Louisville car accident lawyers can help guide you towards your best legal options and let you know if you have a case.

 Large trucks need much more time and distance to maneuver the roads than an average car.
-It is also typical for truck driving hours to be long and through the night, for days at a time.
+It is typical for distracted driving to occur when truck drivers spend long amounts of time behind the wheel.
 A driver who is distracted or falls asleep at the wheel can cause a disastrous accident, given the weight and momentum of such a large vehicle.
 A distracted passenger vehicle could also be the cause of a car accident.

-Road debris, unpaved roads, potholes, narrow lanes or highways without shoulders are all examples of dangerous road conditions that could lead to truck accidents.
+Road debris, unpaved roads, potholes, narrow lanes or highways without shoulders are all examples of dangerous road conditions that can lead to trucking accidents.